 The best way to ensure that change in tone?
 Start by only using words or phrases that you would also use while speaking.

-Read on for 6 more reasons why it’s more important then ever to write like you talk
+6 reasons why it’s important to write like you talk

 Customers have less time